 - In the meantime, place your tenderstem broccoli in boiling water and cook for 5 minutes.
 Drain and keep warm.

-- Drain the potatoes, add a tbsp of butter and milk and mash to a smooth puree.
+- Drain the potatoes, add a tablespoon of butter and milk and mash to a smooth puree.

 - Once the meatballs are cooked, stir in the sour cream and the remaining dill.